gabriel-azion/doc-studies-mocks/blogposts/object-storage/storage.md

     --data '<filepath>'
 ```

-A user, as long as they are assigned to a team with the Edit Storage Credentialspermission, can create credentials that will be visible to other users on the same account.
+A user, as long as they are assigned to a team with the Edit Storage Credentials permission, can create credentials that will be visible to other users on the same account.
 Once a credential is created, it cannot be edited, and the secret keys will only be presented at the moment of creation.
 This way, when viewing a credential after it has been created, the keys will be omitted.

 The credentials can be assigned to a specific bucket or all buckets created by the account, but not to a group of buckets.
 Although it is possible to create a set of credentials, these won't have management powers over the bucket or the credentials themselves - management of buckets and credentials can only be conducted through the REST API.